jhoelzel/jhoelzel.github.io/_posts/2023-04-15-rancher-desktop.md

 [Rancher Desktop](https://rancherdesktop.io/), an open-source desktop application developed by SUSE, is available for Mac, Windows, and Linux, streamlining Kubernetes and container management right on your desktop.
 SUSE, a global leader in innovative, reliable, and enterprise-grade open source solutions, is renowned for their expertise in Linux, Kubernetes, and cloud infrastructure.

 With the flexibility to choose your Kubernetes version and the ability to build, push, pull, and run container images using containerd or Moby (dockerd), Rancher Desktop is a versatile tool for professional Kubernetes engineers.

-Say goodbye to the need for a registry — your built container images can be run by Kubernetes instantly.
+**Say goodbye to the need for a registry for local development** — your built container images can be run by Kubernetes instantly.
 Shortly I will publish an article on how to use it, but I am locally developing all my kubernetes projects in a container using VS-Code Remote containers and am directly deploying them to my single node Computer.

 ## Why I Choose Rancher Desktop Over Docker?